hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

       Documentation on resources is available for both :ref:`Genius
       <running_jobs_on_genius>` and :ref:`wICE <running jobs on wice>`.

+      If requesting a GPU, it will be the same as the type specified in the partition (e.g. a NVidia H100 for ``gpu_h100`` on wICE).
+For wICE, you can also request a GPU from the ``interactive`` partition.
+One GPU here is a virtual GPU slice of the available A100 GPUs.
+One GPU slice is the same as 1/7th of CUDA cores and memory of an A100 GPU.
+The interactive partition only allows you to request max 1 GPU (slice) though.

-      As mentioned above, in most cases we recommend using the 'interactive' partition on wICE for the interactive apps.
+      In most cases we recommend using the ``interactive`` partition on wICE for the interactive apps.
 This partition is meant for lighter work, like code development, testing, debugging, visualisations, pre- and post-processing.
       Using this partition is also free, mainly to encourage you to request these resources for such work, instead of using any of the other partitions.
 There are however some limitations on the amount of resources you can request here:

       - Max 1 node
       - Max 8 cores